mrocklin/thesis/sympy.md

 (x, 1)
 ~~~~~~~~~~

-At the lowest level SymPy manipulations are then just Python functions which inspect these terms, manipulate them with Python functions, and return the new versions.
+At the lowest level SymPy manipulations are then just Python functions which inspect these terms, manipulate them with Python statements, and return the new versions.

 ### Syntax and Printing